explore-os/.github/profile/README.md

 The send function takes the id of the actor the message should be sent to as first argument and a map as the second argument.
 The contents of the map will be serialized to json and the supervisor will make sure the message finds its way to its target.

 ---

+## Workspace

+The devcontainer repo contains a directory called `workspace`, which gets mounted to `/explore/workspace` and is intended for files that are part of the git repo containing the devcontainer, but need to be accessible from inside the container.

+This directory can be used to store all your scripts and files needed to replicate whatever scenario or use-case you were testing or exploring.
+This allows you to commit those files and make it possible for others to clone your repository and re-use the stuff you created.

+---

+## Persistence

+EOS supports persistence via [redb](https://github.com/cberner/redb).

+The `eos` lib exports a struct called `Db` which is a thin wrapper around redb.
+There are multiple subcommands under `eos db` which can be used to access redb databases from the terminal.
+The script actor provides the functions `store(name: string, key: string, value: any)`, `load(name: string, key: string)` and `delete(name: string, key: string)` to the scripts, so actors can persist data across reboots.

+The redb files are stored inside the directory `/explore/storage`.
+In the devcontainer this gets mounted to an internal volume, allowing the files to survive restarts, while keeping them away from the workspace files.

+---

+## Teleplot

+EOS supports plotting data via [teleplot](https://github.com/nesnes/teleplot).

+The `eos` lib exports a function called `plot`, which can be used from inside an actor to send data to a local teleplot server.
+The cli exposes that function as a subcommand (`eos plot`) to allow sending data from the terminal as well.
+The script actor provides the function `plot(data: string)` to allow scripts to send data for plotting as well.

+The playground has the teleplot extension installed, which can be used to quickly start a teleplot server and show the web interface directly inside vscode.
+This is done by using the command palette (just type teleplot and it should show up), which will start a server and show the teleplot UI.
+This is a manual action and must be done before any plot data is sent.

+---